Mstone8370/UE-Substrate-Material-for-ApexLegends-resource/README.md

 ## By clonning this repository:

-  **Apex Legends Material** plugin is disabled by default, so you should enable it.
+  **Apex Legends Material** plugin may be disabled at first, so make sure to enable it.

 ![plugin](https://github.com/Mstone8370/UE-Substrate-Material-for-ApexLegends-resource/assets/43489974/a888f091-c736-47b0-a2ea-1e09f71d250a)